 Superintendent’s Statement, September 1, 2017

-In May 2017, a sanctuary-led expedition used high-resolution sonars to map the bottom of Lake Huron, during which they located the two ships.
-At the time, researchers were confident they had discovered the 202-foot Ohio and the 266-foot Choctaw.
-The team recently confirmed the vessels’ identities using underwater robots to collect photos and video of the shipwrecks.
+In May 2017, a sanctuary-led expedition used high resolution sonars to map the bottom of Lake Huron, during which they located the lost ships.
+At the time, the researchers were confident they had discovered the 202-foot Ohio and the 266-foot Choctaw.
+The team recently confirmed the sites’ identities using underwater robots to collect photos and video of the shipwrecks.

-The sanctuary is planning future expeditions to better understand, manage and interpret Ohio and Choctaw.
-Sanctuary staff also plan to develop exhibits and public outreach materials to enable divers and the public to access and learn more about these shipwrecks.
+Archaeologists are planning future expeditions to better understand, manage, and interpret Ohio and Choctaw.
+The sanctuary plans to develop public interpretation using video, photographs, archaeological maps, exhibits, and digital models of the shipwrecks to better enable divers and non-divers to access and explore these historic treasures.
 Preserved by Lake Huron’s cold, freshwater, the shipwrecks will be nominated for listing on the National Register of Historic Places.

 Funded by a grant from NOAA’s Office of Ocean Exploration and Research, the project was made possible through research partnerships with NOAA’s Great Lakes Environmental Research Laboratory, University of Delaware, Michigan Technological University, Northwest Michigan College, and the Michigan Department of Natural Resources.